BlaireLeone/bulma-clean-theme/resume-cv-page.md

 #### Research Assistant *• University of California Santa Cruz •* *Santa Cruz, CA*

-SPRING - SUMMER 2019
+MARCH - AUGUST 2019

+- Compiled and analyzed data on human-subject experiments: ran experiments to collect data and ran ANOVAs measuring the effect of authority on conversations.
+- Transcribed and compiled data on 50+ interviews from participants during trials.
-- Drafted literature  reviews for research on the spread of fake news: reviewed complex scientific research, examined research databases, compiled information, drafted 5+ page documents, developed bibliographies.
+- Drafted literature reviews for research on the spread of fake news: reviewed complex scientific research, drafted 5+ page documents, developed bibliographies.
 - Gained acknowledgement in [now published research](https://journals.sagepub.com/doi/abs/10.1177/0023830920972742?journalCode=lasa) on the effect of power dynamics on conversation: asked constructive questions and provided actionable feedback to strengthen experimental design.
-- Transcribed and annotated 50+ interviews from participants during trials.

 #### Psychology and Writing Instructor *• University of California Santa Cruz* *•* *Santa Cruz, CA*

-SPRING 2019
+JANUARY - MARCH 2019

 - Taught 25 students the foundations of psychology: translated complex information from textbooks and academic writing, developed curriculum, designed lesson plans, created PowerPoints and worksheets for bi-weekly lectures.

 - Provided 1:1 instruction to discuss research papers and hosted writing workshops to improve writing and research citation skills.